 Develop Clarity on Your Next Role

 Adversity is success’ best friend, truly!
 It really is.
-Whether you believe in the law of attraction or not, I have found that our past students usually get what they “say” they want.
-Some students just want a Product Manager job, to break into big tech, or are just in it for the title (i.e., Director or Head) or money.
+Whether you believe in the law of attraction or not, I have found that our past members usually get what they “say” they want.
+Some members just want a Product Manager job, to break into big tech, or are just in it for the title (i.e., Director or Head) or money.
 What they focus on expands.
 I cannot scientifically prove that the law of attraction exists, but it seems to work out that way from my observation.
 If you jump ship now, the last thing you want is to end up in another company that is the same environment, and you don’t want that.
 I am very confident that is not what you want.

 Get Some Grit